nordic-institute/X-Road-development/WORKFLOW.md

 ## 16 Testing

-16.1	All test scripts and software is bulished in TM
+16.1	All test scripts and software is published in TM

 16.2 The branching pattern and workflow with TM is the same as with XM